How to Start a Plant-Based Diet (for Kids)

 • If your child’s a picky eater.
 A picky eater’s diet is already limited, so you don’t want to take away any foods he’s willing to eat.
 Introducing a whole new diet might increase a picky eater’s anxiety and make the situation worse.

 • If you suspect an eating disorder.
-It’s not uncommon for kids with eating disorders to eliminate food groups, particularly the animal protein group.
+It’s not uncommon for kids or teens with eating disorders to eliminate food groups, particularly the animal protein group.
 Plant-based diets are healthy, but you don’t want to encourage eliminating food groups with an eating disorder.

-Pro Tips
+Pro Tips for Plant-Based Eating

 It’s a healthy eating pattern and a lifestyle choice your family makes.